Are you trying to make an international money transfer? Then you’ll need to know what IBAN and SWIFT BIC codes are and where to find them.

 UNCRITMMXXX

-When making an international transfer and using a SWIFT BIC code, expect banks to charge between 3%-5% in exchange rates.
+When making an international transfer using a SWIFT BIC code, expect banks to charge a 3%- 5% markup on the exchange rate.
+SWIFT also has low-cost message rates for sending transfers and each Request for Payment (RfP).

-This will vary based on the amount you send, and where it’s sent to.
+The exchange rate will vary based on the amount you send and the destination.
 For larger transfers, the exchange rate will cost more than the bank transfer fees, which you should also expect.

 Main Functions of the SWIFT BIC Code